alexd301572/awake/README.md

 # Awake

-This program will send a keystroke every minute in an effort to avoid the os innactivity lock.
+This program will send a keystroke every minute in an effort to avoid the OS inactivity lock.